Upgrade Guide

 Step 1: Upgrade to latest patch version

 When upgrading from one minor release to another minor release, for example 1.x to 1.y, it is recommended to upgrade to the latest patch release for a Cilium release series first.
-The latest patch releases for each supported version of Cilium are here.
 Upgrading to the latest patch release ensures the most seamless experience if a rollback is required following the minor release upgrade.
 The upgrade guides for previous versions can be found for each minor version at the bottom left corner.

 Step 2: Use Helm to Upgrade your Cilium deployment